Scott Co, Iowa USGenWeb Project

 ruins of Fort Crawford,

-OLD FORT MADISON; Close by the railroad tracks running parallel with
+OLD FORT MADISON; Close by the railroad tracks running parallel

 the river (and close by it) in the Upper end of Fort Madison, Iowa, there